 As your local, trusted financial services resource, our goal is to keep our members aware of local instances of fraud so that you can best protect your financial assets.
-Here are some things to be aware of in 2017:
+Here are some things of which to be aware:

 - Identity Theft - criminals and fraudsters attempt to obtain people's personal information in a variety of ways, and then use it to open credit cards, make purchases or file taxes, amongst other things.
 Remember to always shred any paperwork or documentation that contains your personal identifying information such as your name, address, birthdate, and/or social security number.
 As well, don't let mail sit in your mailbox for extended periods of time.
 If you suspect your identity has been stolen, here's a quick list from the FTC on what to do now.